anninterpreter/100-Days-Of-MLCode/README.md

 ## Day12: Oct 29,2018
 **Today's Work** : Week 4 In 'Machine Learning With Python' By IBM on Coursera.
 Intorduction to Clustering and different types of Clustering.
 Understanding about Clustering as Unsupervised Machine Learning technique.
 Leaned about K-Means Clustering Algorithm that falls in Partion Clustering type.
 Implemented K-Means Clustering model on random data and then for Customer Segmentation based on their Demographical Data.

+## Day13: Oct 30,2018
+**Today's Work** : Week 4 Completed In 'Machine Learning With Python' By IBM on Coursera.
+Learned about Hierarchical Clustering and its pros and cons in over KMeans( Partition Clustering).
+Used scipy library for Dendogram visualization.
+Found out the Optimal number of Clusters by looking at the Dendogram.
+Implemented Heirarchical Clustering using scipy and scikit libraries.
+Learned about another Clustering technique Density Based Spatial Clustering of Applications With Noise (DBSCAN).
+Implemented DBSCAN for Clustering Weather Stations based on their Location, Mean, Min and Max temperature.